Center for Science, Technology, and Society, News page

 For more details about the program and the 2013 GSBI class, visit the Center for Science, Technology, and Society’s website at www.scu.edu/socialbenefit/.

 About the GSBI

 The GSBI is the signature program of the Center for Science, Technology, and Society at Santa Clara University.
 The mission of the Center is to accelerate global, innovation-based entrepreneurship in service to humanity.
-For a decade, the GSBI has helped mission-driven enterprises build, sustain, and increase the reach and impact of their businesses.
-Collectively, alumni of the program have provided essential products and services to an estimated 74 million underserved people worldwide.
-More than 90 percent of the organizations are still operating.
-It is currently funded in part by a grant from the Skoll Foundation, corporate gifts from Applied Materials, and individual donors.
-For more information, visitwww.scu.edu/socialbenefit.
+The GSBI empowers socially-minded entrepreneurs to build sustainable, scalable organizations and solve problems for people living in poverty around the world.
+For over a decade, the GSBI has helped mission-driven enterprises build, sustain, and increase the reach and impact of their businesses.
+The GSBI is currently funded in part by a grant from the Skoll Foundation, corporate gifts from Applied Materials, and generous support from individual donors.

 About Santa Clara University

 Santa Clara University, a comprehensive Jesuit, Catholic university located 40 miles south of San Francisco in California’s Silicon Valley, offers its more than 8,800 students rigorous undergraduate curricula in arts and sciences, business, theology, and engineering, plus master’s and law degrees and engineering Ph.D.s.
 Distinguished nationally by one of the highest graduation rates among all U.S. master’s universities, California’s oldest operating higher-education institution demonstrates faith-inspired values of ethics and social justice.
 For more information, see www.scu.edu.

 Beverly Nuako | Marketing Manager | 408-551-6048 | firstname.lastname@example.org

 Deborah Lohse | SCU Media Relations | 408-554-5121 | email@example.com